Dandelion-dev-team/dandelion/React/dandelion/src/styles/README.md

 pages and components have been modified to conform to the new approach, the reference to the class name `dandelion` can be removed.

+## Gatsby defaults

+Gatsby stores site-wide style in `/components/layout.css`.
+These will be applied by default and will take precedence over local styles.

 ## Conventions

 In the structures that follow, the following conventions are observed: